notofonts/noto-docs/src/descriptions/NotoSansKhojki.md

-Noto Sans Khojki is a unmodulated (“sans serif”) design for texts in the Indic _Khojki_ script.
+Noto Sans Khojki is an unmodulated (“sans serif”) design for texts in the Indic _Khojki_ script.
 It contains 177 glyphs, 8 OpenType features, and supports 89 characters from 2 Unicode blocks.